vmx17/Kinematics6DoF/README.md

   - KinematicsCMn.cs : where n is integer. kinematics with column-major matrix operation (developing)
 - CheckKLib : console application project, for checking KLib functions

-All other projects/codes are under development or test codes.
+All other projects/codes are under development or test codes or just a gabbage.
+The application?
+There is a project for it, but no plan to use it.

+## Unnecessary addition

+Understanding transformation matrices isn’t hard.
+But when it comes to a 6-DOF manipulator with a quirky crank mechanism, things don’t really get harder—just more of a hassle.
+I get the feeling that the parts I find complicated are also somewhat tricky for AIs to solve.

+Thank you.